animesharyan07/Task1/README.md

 # ETL Data Pipeline –

 ##  Objective
 This project implements an automated **ETL (Extract, Transform, Load) pipeline** using Python, Pandas, and Scikit-learn.
-It is part of

 ---